jonathanmorgan/reddit_collect/README.md

     - For mysql:

         - create mysql database.
+            - To support emoji and crazy characters, set encoding to utf8mb4 and collation to utf8mb4_unicode_ci.
         - create user to interact with mysql database.
 Set permissions so user has all permissions to your database.
         - In settings.py, in the DATABASES structure:
             - set the ENGINE to "django.db.backends.mysql"